- 01. Women's Boxing: Stay in Shape and Lose Weight

-Other boxing variants are dedicated to female participants.
-They sometimes help you to gain in endurance, by working on cardio, sometimes in flexibility, thanks to an improvement in footwork.
+Other boxing variants are dedicated exclusively to female participants.
+They sometimes help you to gain in endurance, by working on raising your heart rate, sometimes in flexibility, thanks to an improvement in footwork.
 Among the most trendy disciplines, we find:

 Give your chosen class a trial run before you commit, because once inside, your coaches will be focused on only one goal: to help you perfect and improve.

 Faced with all these variations, you may already want to take a women's boxing class near you.
-For that, you still need to know where to go, and how to organize a boxing class.
+For that, you still need to know where to go, and where to fit in an organised boxing class.
 Luckily, because of the diversity of boxing clubs and courses for women, you can practice your discipline in many places:

 These days, practising in person and in groups are not the only ways to practice boxing.
-In fact, you can find women's boxing classes online.
+In fact, you can find women's boxing classes in Chennai.
 For online courses, it's easy to subscribe (and often free):

 These courses may also include physical training, perfecting boxing sequences, or how to master the glove-to-glove combat between athletes.
 It is not uncommon for a former champion of the UK to become a coach, to give group lessons or private lessons, on the Internet or in-home.

-Finally, you can also look for a boxing coach through platforms like Superprof, which allows you to find a teacher near you: if you find yourself getting tired of over-crowded gym classes, an in-home personal trainer is the solution.
+Finally, you can also look for a boxing coach through platforms like Superprof, which allows you to find a teacher near you: if you find yourself getting tired of over-crowded boxing classes in Bangalore, an in-home personal trainer is the solution.

 They could be an independent instructor, sometimes a personal trainer or a former boxing champion, who will come to your private or group boxing lessons.
 Being coached individually offers the advantage of a personalized approach, and enables rapid progression!